 - Must-see in Uzbekistan: Samarkand, Khiva, Bukhara, and the Aral Sea

 - How Long to Stay in Tajikistan: 2 to 3 weeks

 - Uzbekistan Visa: 30-day visa-free for most Western citizens

-- Top attractions: Derveze Gates of Hell Turkmenistan, Merv, Nisa
+- Top attractions: Darvaza Gates of Hell Turkmenistan, Merv, Nisa, Ashgabat

 - Five days minimum!

 - Visa to Turkmenistan: one of the hardest visa to get!
-Independent travelers can apply to a 5-day transit visa, or go on a regular tour for a more extended regular tourist visa.
+Independent travelers can apply for a 5-day transit visa, or go on a regular tour for a more extended regular tourist visa.

 - Best Things to See in Kyrgyzstan: Lake Issyk-Kul, Osh, Sary-Chelek